marc1107/ubuntu-ssh-docker/README.md

       ssh admin@127.0.0.1
       ```

-If you want to change the username form admin to your-username run:
+If you want to change the username from admin to your-username run:
 ```
 usermod -l your-username admin
 ```